iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

   }
 }

-// inherit these functionality in child class Rabbit and Cat
+// inherit this functionality in child class Rabbit and Cat

 class Rabbit extends Animal {
   constructor() {